Itzhak95/auction_solver/README.md

 If you want to use this tool in your work, please cite the following (preliminary) paper:

-Rasooly, I (2021).
-Going... going... wrong: a test of the level-k (and cognitive hierarchy) models of bidding behaviour [unpublished manuscript].
-Department of Economics, University of Oxford.
+Rasooly, I (2022).
+Going... going... wrong: a test of the level-k (and cognitive hierarchy) models of bidding behaviour.
+Journal of Political Economy Microeconomics.